Motion Sickness on AIDAcosma: What to Expect and How to Prepare

 Already on AIDAcosma and feeling sick?

 AIDA Cruises ships typically stock Bonine and Dramamine at the onboard pharmacy or medical center.
-Scopolamine patches and wristbands should be brought from home.
+Scopolamine patches and wristbands should be brought from home, and anything you take is a question for a pharmacist or doctor first.
+The wristbands are the item on that list where the trials genuinely disagree: see the verdict on acupressure wristbands.

 Best Time of Year to Sail AIDAcosma